MarkGotham/Hauptstimme/README.md

 <composer>/<symphony>/<movement>/<files>
 ```

-Works
-(to appear soon, others to follow after):
+The full, core corpus consists of c.102 movements:

+- Bach, JS:
+  - B Minor Mass,
+    - 27 movements
+  - Brandenburg Concerto No.3 (BWV 1048)
+    - 3 movements
+  - Brandenburg Concerto No.4 (BWV 1049)
+    - 3 movements
+  - Fuga (Ricercata) a 6 voci, from *The Musical Offering*, BWV 1079, orchestrated by Anton von Webern
+    - 1 movement
+- Beach, Amy:
+  - 1 symphony, the 'Gaelic',
+    - 4 movements
+- Beethoven
+  - 9 symphonies
+    - 37 movements
 - Brahms, Johannes:
   - 4 symphonies,
     - 16 movements
-- Beach, Amy:
+- Bruckner, Anton:
-  - 1 symphony, the 'Gaelic',
+  - 1 symphony, the 5th,
     - 4 movements

-Files:
+All of these cases include the files in the format `<identifier>` plus:
-- `score.mscz`: The annotated MuseScore file.
+- `.mscz`: The annotated MuseScore file.
 Edit this file.
-- `score.mxl`: A conversion of the `.mscz` file.
+- `.mxl`: A conversion of the `.mscz` file.
-- `annotations.csv`: The bar, beat, theme label and instrument of each annotation.
+- `_annotations.csv`: The qstamp, bar, beat, theme label and instrument of each annotation.
-- `melody.mxl` these melody segments stitched together in one single-stave files
+- `_melody.mxl` these melody segments stitched together in one single-stave files

 Again, please see [fourscoreandmore for images and more](https://fourscoreandmore.org/hauptstimme/).